Jaseci-Labs/jaseci/docs/docs/jaseci_architype/walkers_spawning_walkers.md

 # Walker Spawning in Jaseci: Little Robots Walking Graphs

 Jaseci walkers act like little robots traversing graphs, with a unique ability to spawn other walkers that can also walk the graph and return a value to the parent walker.
-This powerful feature is achieved by specifying the variable to receive the returned value using the "has anchor some_variable" syntax.
+This powerful feature is achieved by specifying the variable to receive the returned value using the **`has anchor some_variable`** syntax.

 Here's a simple example of how to use walker spawning in Jaseci: